-The dialogue centered on the pivotal question of whether life sciences companies need to radically reinvent themselves in order to gain competitive advantage in today's multichannel global environment.
+The dialogue centred on the pivotal question of whether life sciences companies need to radically reinvent themselves in order to gain competitive advantage in today's multichannel global environment.
 Across all industries, companies will benefit from quickly harnessing the power of emerging communication channels to better engage customers, gain more insight, and identify new efficiency savings.
+Can today's life sciences companies use digital advancements such as data analytics and social media to facilitate more effective exchanges with stakeholders and meet the unmet needs of patients?

 For Nestle Nutrition, a leading supplier of natal and antenatal health products, the business challenge is to remain focused on the end customer, while navigating changing regulatory environments and a head-spinning number of new digital and non-digital engagement and communication channels.
-In response, the company has put compliance and transparency at the heart of its commercial and IT strategy for 2015 and beyond.
-Additionally, it is migrating to a cloud-based enterprise environment that integrates customer interactions across all channels (both personal and non-personal), customer master data and content, thus providing a single snapshot of the customer.
+In response, the company put compliance and transparency at the heart of the company's commercial and IT strategy for 2015 and beyond as this is part of the company's DNA, and is migrating to a cloud-based enterprise environment that integrates commercial interactions, data, and content platforms, providing a single snapshot of customer interactions.

-"In a business like ours, face-to-face interactions between a company representative and healthcare professionals remain the most effective marketing channel," said Dirk Abeel, global performance development manager at Nestlé Nutrition.
-"But we know HCPs are time-crunched and facing information overload.
-To effectively differentiate ourselves among HCPs, we need a clear idea of when and how our customers prefer to be approached, and to easily access records of every customer interaction, allowing us to better serve them."
+Dirk Abeel, global performance development manager at Nestlé Nutrition, believes, "In a business like ours, face-to-face interactions between a company representative and healthcare professionals remain the most effective marketing channel.
+But we know HCPs are time crunched and facing information overload.
+At the same time, the parameters of our marketing are continually being tweaked and influenced by new regulations.
+To effectively differentiate ourselves among HCPs, we need a clear idea of when and how our customers prefer to be approached, and to easily access records of every customer interaction, to allow us to better serve them."

 Raj Wickramasinghe, life sciences lead for SaaS in Accenture's CRM business, agreed that life sciences marketers are making a necessary shift from masters of the message to managers of data and analysts of insight.
-"Brand marketing is getting much more cross-functional, sometimes reaching back almost into the discovery stages to inform positioning and market-entry strategy.
-Global brand management is really about insight gathering, strategy setting, and data mining," he explains.
+"Brand marketing is getting much more crossfunctional, sometimes reaching back almost into the discovery stages to inform positioning and market-entry strategy.
+Global brand management is really about insight gathering, strategy setting, and data mining."